English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 game is a target game, like a putting contest, played in summer and

-winter and indoor and outdoor.
+winter, indoors and outdoors.
 Women and children play this traditional

 game too.
 The game's purpose is to hit the target with the choulette